markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 }
 ```

 The majority of this is stuff we've used before, but one thing worth highlighting is that we've specified a border on one side of the element only.
-We also split the border into two separate rules, but you could have written it as one: `border: 3px solid #fce138;`.
+We also split the border into two separate rules, but you could have written it as one, using a shorthand property: `border: 3px solid #fce138;`.
 It's up to you.

 > **Pause:** If you were to write `padding: 0 100px 20px 100px;` as four separate properties, which value would go with which property?